Bob Odenkirk: 2023–present

 In 2023, Odenkirk acted in the FX series The Bear playing Uncle Lee in the episode "Fishes".
 The performance earned him a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
 In 2025, Odenkirk made his Broadway debut as Shelly Levene in a revival of the David Mamet play Glengarry Glen Ross, headlining opposite Kieran Culkin and Bill Burr.
-Odenkirk's performance was critically acclaimed and earned a nomination for the Tony Award for Best Featured Actor in a Play; marking the polarizing revival's sole nomination.
+Odenkirk's performance was critically acclaimed and earned a nomination for the Tony Award for Best Featured Actor in a Play, marking the polarizing revival's sole nomination.

-In Normal (2025), he plays Ulysses, a substitute sherriff in a sleepy town that has a crooked mayor.
+In Normal (2025), he plays Ulysses, a substitute sheriff uncovering dangerous secrets in a sleepy town that has a crooked mayor.
 The screenplay is by Derek Kolstad and runs in the same vein as the Nobody films.

-Odenkirk will appear as the lead character of Johnny in The Room Returns!, a remake of the infamously bad 2003 film The Room, currently in post-production.
+Odenkirk appeared as the lead character of Johnny in The Room Returns!, a remake of the infamously bad 2003 film The Room, in 2025.

+At the 2025 NFL Honors, Odenkirk heckled actor and host Jon Hamm as a part of a bit where he played the "Chicago Pope", a reference to Pope Leo XIV.